ttolentino89/GAxDataDog-Survivors/README.md

 BarkPark is a single page webapp that allows colleagues to hangout, collaborate and get stuff done.
 In a socially-distant world where working from home is the new normal, BarkPark is a tool that allows us to stay closer while six feet or more apart.

+This project was created for the GAxDataDog Hackathon in May 2020 by team Survivors which is comprised of the following GA alumni:

+- UXDI: Ajani
+- UXDI: Victoria
+- SEI: Trish
+- SEI: Corinna

 Technologies used:

 # Front-End:
-React.js
+- React.js
-JavaScript
+- JavaScript
-HTML
+- HTML
-CSS (Flexbox)
+- CSS (Flexbox)

 # Back-End/Database:
-Node.js
+- Node.js
-Nodemon
+- Nodemon
-Express
+- Express
-Mongoose
+- Mongoose
-MongoDB
+- MongoDB
-PHP
+- PHP
-(TypeScript)
+- (TypeScript)

 # Plugins/Dependencies/APIs:
-Axios
+- Axios
-React-Router
+- React-Router
-React-Reveal (for CSS animations)
+- React-Reveal (for CSS animations)
-Faker API
+- Faker API
-(Firebase)
+- (Firebase)